Ceerogreen/DS4002CS3/README.md

 ```

 ## Instructions for Reproducibility
-1. Step 1: Clone the Repository
-    Clone the repository to your local device or open it directly in Google Colab.
+1. Clone the Repository: Create a local copy of the repository, or access it through the GitHub extension in VS Code
-2. Download the Clean Data in the Data file to your local machine and replace the path file name in the script
-3. Execute descriptive_graphs2.ipynb to reproduce the entire analysis pipeline.
-  This master notebook will automatically:
-    Import and clean the IPEDS data (ADM + HD datasets).
-    Merge and preprocess institutional-level variables.
-    Fit the logistic regression models for each admissions criterion.
-    Generate all output files, including figures, tables, and cleaned data.
+2. Run the 00_Run file: Run the 00_Run script in the Scripts folder.
+This will run all other scripts in the folder, and should take around 30 seconds.
+3. Compile the Tex files: Using a Tex editor such as Overleaf, use the DS4002_Project_2_Logit_Outputs.Tex file (with the other Tex files as inputs) to produce DS4002_Project_2_Logit_Outputs.pdf, an easy visual file of the Logit regression output tables.